Have a question? Email Sisterhood President Laurel Fisher at email@example.com

 Temple Shalom Sisterhood Recognition

-Sisterhood will receive two Or Ami awards which will be presented at the Fried Women’s Conference in April.
+Sisterhood received two Or Ami awards.
 Our YES Fund event last February featuring Susan Bass and Mark Kreditor at the piano will receive an Honorable Mention and our Shalom Bayit Social Justice Panel Discussion will receive a Bronze Award.
 The Or Ami “Light of My People” Award for Special Achievement is given to recognize exemplary social justice, community service, and educational programming that serves as a model for other WRJ Districts and sisterhoods.
 Mazel Tov to us!